What Is A Caveat On A Will ?

 Once the warning has been served on the person who has entered the Caveat, they then have a period of some 14 days to enter an Appearance.

 The Appearance sets out in short detail the grounds for contesting the will and why the caveat ought to remain in place.
-If no Appearance is filed in 14 days then the Caveat can be lifted however this still requires a specific application.
+If no Appearance is filed in 14 days then the Caveat can be lifted however this still requires a specific application to the Court.

 If you need help with a Caveat – we can help call us on 0844 740 1637